floweredscarf/su25/policies/index.md

 In other words, getting more than 40 points on lab is equivalent to getting 40 points for your lab score.

 For the lab attendance, you will need to attend 15 labs in order to receive full attendance credit.
-Each attendance is worth 1 points, with a point cap of 15 points.
+Each attendance is worth 1 point, with a point cap of 15 points.

 ### Late Policy

-You will receive a total of 8 slip days for the entire semester that can be used for both lab assignments and projects.
+You will receive a total of 8 slip days for the entire semester that can be used for lab assignments.
 Each slip day extends your deadline by 24 hours.
 Slip days may only be applied retroactively, and you may **not** use a fraction of a slip day.

 #### Lab Lateness